-The Office leases office equipment from external parties as well as office space and real property from external parties for various terms under long-term non-cancelable lease agreements.
-The leases expire at various dates through 2039.
-In accordance with GASB Statement No. 87, the Office records right-to-use assets and lease liabilities based on the present value of expected payments over the lease term of the respective leases.
+The Office leases office space and real property from external parties for various terms under long-term non-cancelable lease agreements.
+The lease expires in 2039.
+In accordance with GASB Statement No. 87, the Office records right-to- use assets and lease liabilities based on the present value of expected payments over the lease term of the respective leases.
 The expected payments are discounted using the interest rate charged on the lease, if available, or are otherwise discounted using the Office's incremental borrowing rate.
-The interest rates range from 0.25 percent to 3.38 percent.
+The leases have an interest rate of 1.6080%.
 Variable payments are excluded from the valuations unless they are fixed in substance.
 Certain office space leases call for additional payments for the Office's share of operating costs, which are the total of all costs incurred by the lessor relating to the ownership, operation, and maintenance of the building and services provided tenants in the building and may include items such as taxes, insurance, utilities, maintenance, janitorial services, waste disposal, and common area expenses.
 The lessor reasonably estimates the operating costs that will be payable for the year, and the Office pays one twelfth of its share of the estimated operating costs monthly in advance with the payment of base rent.
 After the end of the year, the estimated costs are compared to the actual costs, and any adjustment payments are made.
 The operating cost payments are recognized as expenses as incurred and not included as lease liabilities or right-to-use assets on the statement of net position.
-During the 2022-23 fiscal year, the Office recognized \$135,447 for operating cost payments related to leases.
+During the 2023-24 fiscal year, the Office recognized \$260,845 for operating cost payments related to leases.
 The Office does not have any leases subject to a residual value guarantee.
 See Note 4 - Capital Assets, for information on right-to-use assets and associated accumulated amortization.